Pl-M/Book-Reader/README.md

 * It is portable - all settings are saved in the same directory as the program.

 ### What are current limitations
-* The program is in development which means that it can posess bugs and lack some essential features.
-* It doesn't support images in text files.
+* The program doesn't support images and is currently limited to txt, fb2 and html formats.

 ### Requirements
 To use this program you need to have Java 8.